Dynamic Hypersequents for Public Announcement Logic: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we introduced a syntactic method for extending hypersequents to their dynamic counterparts.
 On the basis of this method, we developed a calculus for Public Announcement Logic, one of the most prominent and widely studied dynamic logics.
 The calculus was shown to satisfy several fundamental properties, including soundness, completeness, and cut-elimination.
 These results are of intrinsic interest, but they also suggest a number of directions for further research.
-First, it is reasonable to expect that additional metatheoretical results could be established for the calculus of PAL, such as interpolability, decidability, and the construction of countermodels.
-Second, the framework of dynamic hypersequents appears well suited for the systematic development of sequent calculi for a broader class of dynamic epistemic logics involving different dynamic operators.
+First, we wish to establish additional metatheoretical results for the calculus of PAL, such as decidability or interpolability.
+In both cases, it seems reasonable to believe that standard techniques -- such as the appeal to minimal derivations (see e.g. \cite{Poggiolesi2008, Poggiolesi2010}) in the first case, and adaptation of Maehara's method for Craig interpolation (see \cite{Kuznetsinterpolation_hypersequents,KUZNETSmulticomponent_method_interpolation}) in the second -- can be adapted quite naturally to the framework of dynamic hypersequents.
+We also wish to investigate issues related to complexity and countermodels extraction.
+Second, the framework of dynamic hypersequents appears well suited for the systematic development of sequent calculi for a broader class of dynamic epistemic logics involving different dynamic modalities.
+As already noted, dynamic hypersequents significantly extend standard hypersequents by making it possible to represent all possible epistemic PAL updates of a model.
+Their structure is therefore genuinely rich.
+It is precisely this richer structure, which can be further extended to account for other kinds of epistemic updates, that we consider sufficiently robust to capture additional dynamic epistemic logics.